Settings

 On the other hand, like I have said, DGX Spark should be faster than Intel Arrow Lake H, the best that Intel can offer in a mini-PC of this size.

-• KeplerBoy 10 months ago
+• KeplerBoy a year ago

 I'm somewhat surprised they are not explicitly mentioning the networking capabilities.
 There should be two QSFP(?) ports but they don't mention if their speeds and supported protocols (possibly not just Ethernet but also infiniband, but probably not).